mcgarrah/git_timesheet_python/generate_timesheet.md

 Comma-separated values format suitable for importing into spreadsheet applications like Excel or Google Sheets.

 ### Markdown Format
 Pretty markdown format with tables organized by week, suitable for viewing in markdown readers or converting to HTML.
+Includes time ranges for each task to better understand work sessions.

 ## Time Estimation Logic